catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 For shell commands, the _functionality-specifier_ is in the format `"command arg1 arg2 ... argn"`.
 Any line of legal Bourne shell syntax may be used, so pipes, redirection, etc., are supported.

+Certain subsequences, called _variables_, if present in the command string, will be expanded before execution, and will alter how the command reads the text of the test and produces its output, to be compared with the expected output.

-The sequence `%input`, if it appears in the string, is replaced by the name of a temporary file which is to be created to hold the input text.
-If it does not appear, the input text will be provided on the standard input of the shell command.
-The sequence `%output`, if it appears in the string, is replaced by the name of a temporary file from which the output text will be read.
-If it does not appear, the output text will be read from the standard output.
-Shell commands do not (yet) support expected error output.
+The variable `%(test-file)` will be replaced by the name of a file which contains the text of the test.
+This may be a temporary files created solely for this purpose.
+The variable `%(test-text)` will be replaced by the actual text of the test.
+If neither of these variables appear in the command string, the test text will be provided on the standard input of the shell command.

+The variable `%(output-file)` will be replaced by the name of a file (temporary file) to which the test results will be written.
+If it does not appear in the command string, the output text will be read from the standard output of the command.

+How shell commands support error output is not yet standardized.

 For example:

-    -> Functionality 'Prepending foo.txt' is implemented by shell command "cat foo.txt %input > %output"
+    -> Functionality 'Prepending foo.txt' is implemented by shell command "cat foo.txt %(test-file) > %(output-file)"

-`Test.Falderal` version 0.4 implements shell commands, but does not yet support the `%input` and `%output` sequences.

 Tests-for
 ---------